 The benefits of being grounded

-Grounding can take as little as one minute to do but the benefits are immense.
-It re-connects us to the beautiful, protective and calming energies of mother earth, bringing our energy back down through our entire body to create feelings of stability, balance and calm, as well as renewed focus and awareness.
+It reconnects us to the beautiful, protective, and calming energies of mother earth.
+Bringing our energy back down through our entire body creates feelings of stability, balance and calm, as well as renewed focus and awareness.

 Taking one minute to start your day off with a simple grounding exercise can make the world of difference, helping you handle whatever the day throws at you more effectively.

 A grounding exercise to help with stress

 Get out of bed and stand up straight with your feet hip-width apart.
 Start to inhale deeply through your nose, bringing the air up from the bottom of your belly, up through your chest, filling your lungs, up through your throat and to the top of your head.
 Really fill your lungs with air, feeling them expand to their maximum.

 At the top of your breath, pause gently and then begin to exhale slowly through your nose.
 Feel your breath moving down through your body, from your head, through your throat, on down through your chest, your belly, and when you reach the tops of your legs, imagine roots growing down each leg, through the soles of your feet and on into the ground below (regardless of where you are; inside or outside - even on an aeroplane!).

 Picture these roots going deep into the ground below, and on down as far as they will go until they can go no further.
 If they get stuck at what feels like a shallow place, take another deep breath and with the next exhalation push them down further.
 When they feel they are deep enough, visualise the roots spreading out wide, to the front and the back, the left and right.